 A stage station known variously as the Cold Water Ranch Station, Midway Station, or Heavy Timber Station, that was stockaded with Officers' quarters, barracks and stables, for use by Nebraska cavalry troops during Indian troubles.
 The station was attacked and destroyed by Indians in 1866.
 However, an original period structure still exists today on the privately owned "Lower 96 Ranch", three miles south of town, which bears a plaque by the Oregon Trail Memorial Association.
 Also spelled Mullala's or Millillas in some historical documents.

-Gilman's Ranch / Station Post
+Post at Gilman's Ranch / Station

 (1864 - 1866), near Brady

 A state cavalry post at the stage station, a 150-foot square stockade with barracks and stables.
 Located southeast of town near the county line.
 A marker is on private property.

 Located at a fording point along the Oregon Trail two miles west of Cottonwood Springs.
 Originally named Cantonment McKean (2) in 1863.
 Then it was called Post at Cottonwood Springs (or Fort Cottonwood Springs) and later Fort Cottonwood from 1864 until 1866.
 One surviving structure, the Laundress' Quarters, is located at the Lincoln County Historical Society Museum (admission fee) in North Platte.
 Another structure is now part of the W.H.
 Merrick General Store in Maxwell.
 A 1928 monument marking the original fort site is located about one mile southeast of the old post cemetery.
 The cemetery, four miles south of town on NE 56A, was declared a National Cemetery in 1873.

 (1850's), near North Platte

 A small trade store located on the Oregon/California Trail on the south bank of the Platte River, near the confluence of the North and South Platte Rivers, a few miles east-southeast of town.
 Also known as Junction House.

 Post at North Platte Station